 Contents

-Berlin in 1 Day: Best Landmarks, Bites & Local Tips
+1 Day in Berlin: Best Landmarks, Bites & Local Tips

 Travel logistics: The simplified way to explore

-Exploring Berlin in one day is made easy with hop-on hop-off bus tours offered by City Circle, City Sightseeing, and Big Bus, each catering to different interests and age groups.
+Exploring Berlin in one day is made easy with Hop-on Hop-off bus tours offered by City Circle, City Sightseeing, and Big Bus, each catering to different interests and age groups.
 These one-day itineraries are designed keeping in mind the unique interests of different types of travelers to make sure everyone gets their money’s worth.
-That said, if you have an itinerary of your own planned, be your own guide.
-You got this!

 • Berlin for families